sdtrklse/classify-pet-images/README.md

 ### Objectives

-1. Correctly identify which pet images are of dogs (even if the breed is misclassified) and which pet images aren't of dogs.
+1. Correctly identify which pet images are of dogs (even if the breed is misclassified) and which ones aren't of dogs.
 2. Correctly classify the breed of dog, for the images that are of dogs.
 3. Determine which CNN model architecture (ResNet, AlexNet, or VGG) **best** achieves objectives 1 and 2.
 4. Consider the *time* resources required to best achieve objectives 1 and 2, and determine if an alternative solution would have given a **good enough** result, given the amount of time each of the algorithms takes to run.